Shelly855/connect4-minimax-ml-agent/README.md

 3. Open and run:
    -  `generate_minimax_dataset.ipynb`
    -  `train_minimax_model.ipynb`
 > The notebooks was created in Jupyter Notebook.
+You can also open it in VS Code with the Jupyter extension.